dmnks/rpm/tests/README.md

 #### OCI

 This backend pulls an [OCI](https://opencontainers.org/) image matching the host OS and layers RPM on top to produce the final image.
+Then, it runs the `rpmtests` script in a read-only OCI container with the privileges needed to create nested namespaces (for Bubblewrap and OverlayFS).

 Its purpose is to allow for testing the native build of RPM on a developer's workstation with a simple `make check`, without having to manage containers or images by hand.

 This backend is selected automatically and requires [Podman](https://github.com/containers/podman/).